Types of Chocolate: Just The Basics

 Cocoa Butter: Cocoa butter is the fat naturally present within cacao beans.
 It is a light yellow color, hence the name, but it contains no dairy.
 Cocoa butter melts just below body temperature, giving chocolate its unique mouthfeel, shine, and strength.

 Cocoa Powder and Cocoa Solids: The solid part of the cocoa bean (the brown stuff).
 When cacao beans are crushed the resulting paste a.k.a. chocolate liquor, can be pressed under high pressure to remove the fat.
 When the resulting pressed cake is broken up into a powder, it is called cocoa powder or natural cocoa.
+Cocoa powder is what is used to make hot cocoa drinks.

 Coating chocolate (aka Almond Bark) is not actually chocolate as it contains vegetable fats like palm kernel oil instead of cocoa butter.
 This is often called fake or imitation chocolate.
 It is the sweetest of all the options and generally used because it is inexpensive and doesn’t require tempering.
 Almond bark is great for kid treats and as a backup plan if tempering is not your thing.